CMadhumitha/TODO-LIST/README.md

 # TODO-LIST

-This is a simple TODO-LIST .
+This is a simple (frontend) TODO-LIST .

-This ToDo-List is a task keeper where the user would be able to enter the tasks that they need to do.
-Once the tasks is done it can be removed from the list.
+This ToDo-List is a task keeper where the user would be able to enter the tasks that they need to do which is stored in local storage of chrome.

 ---